metomi/rose/sphinx/tutorial/cylc/furthertopics/broadcast.rst

 Broadcast
 =========

-This tutorial walks you through using ``cylc broadcast``.

-This changes :ref:`task runtime configuration <tutorial-runtime>` in a running suite, on-the-fly.
+This tutorial walks you through using ``cylc broadcast`` which can be used to change :ref:`task runtime configuration <tutorial-runtime>` in a running suite, on-the-fly.

 Purpose
 -------

-``cylc broadcast`` can be used to change any ``[runtime]`` setting during a suite's run.
+``cylc broadcast`` can be used to change any ``[runtime]`` setting whilst the suite is running.

-You could invoke it on the command line (e.g. as a manual response to a failure) or use it in a task script (e.g. as part of an auto-recovery task that fixes other tasks).

-``cylc broadcast`` can also be used to communicate between tasks, where file-based communication is not appropriate.
-You should not normally need to use ``cylc broadcast`` in a task.
+The standard use of ``cylc broadcast`` is to update the suite to an unexpected change in configuration, for example modifying the host a task runs on.

 Standalone Example